• Skip to primary navigation

 Instructions

-• Heat the butter in a large pan.
-Once melted add the onion and cook on low for 4 minutes.
+• Heat 2 tablespoon Butter in a large pan.
+Once melted add 1 Onion and cook on low for 4 minutes.

 • It might be tempting to make this soup quicker, by not cooking the onions for as long, but letting them get golden brown does add so much flavour to the soup.